ghanysalam/Capstone-3-Travel-Insurance-Prediction-Claim/README.md

 - Error type 1 (False Positive):
 Consequences: Marketing costs and company resources are wasted.

--Error type 2 (False Negative):
+- Error type 2 (False Negative):
 Consequences: Loss of potential prospects.

 Based on the consequences of each type of error, the main focus of the model we will create is to minimize Error type 2 because the consequences of False Negatives are more serious than False Positives (Type I error).
 This type 2 error has the potential to reduce company revenue due to the loss of potential customers.
 So, the main metric we will use later is the recall score.

 # Project Features

-Data Cleaning (Missing Values, Duplicate Values and Outliers) Data Analysis
+- Data Cleaning (Missing Values, Duplicate Values and Outliers)
+- Data Analysis
-Feature Selection and Engineering (Encoding and Scaling) Modeling, Analytics, and Evaluation (Recall Score, XGBoost, and Hyperparameter Tuning) Conclusion and Recomendations
+- Feature Selection and Engineering (Encoding and Scaling)
+- Modeling, Analytics, and Evaluation (Recall Score, XGBoost, and Hyperparameter Tuning)
+- Conclusion and Recomendations